Introducing Even More Ways to Watch Anything with Anyone

 - Easier to set up and navigate to your groups so you can get right to watching with your friends.

 - Search all subscription services at once.
 If you want to watch “This is Us” but don’t know where to find it, you can now search across all streaming services at once.

 - New design, new colors, fresh look.
 (Ooh, ahh!)

 This all goes live on mobile today (both iOS and Android) and the same updates will appear on the web soon.

 Rabbit is the way to watch anything with anyone.
 Discover, share and watch content anywhere with your friends.
 React and respond in-the-moment or when you have time.
 Even if you’re in a different city, another country, or on the other side of the world, Rabbit allows you to keep in touch while watching your favorite shows together.
 Rabbit launched to users in 2015 and today there are 3.6 million monthly unique viewers around the world.
 Rabbit users are some of the most active on any web or mobile app: they watch for an average of 12.5 hours a month, and the most active users watch for 28.5 hours a month.
-The huge majority of Rabbit users watch on mobile and are under the age of 30 years old.
+The huge majority of Rabbit users are under the age of 30 years old.
 Welcome to the future.